 Front-end/Back-end Developer

 While front-end developers focus on the client-side part of a product and the smooth interaction of an app with the user, back-end developers are responsible for application logic and functionality.
 Front-end developers take care of seamless user experiences without constraints since different devices, browsers, and operating systems require different resolutions.
-Proficient back-end developers not only write codes but also build entire app architecture and are responsible for databases and servers communication, API, external integrations, paying great attention to the security of the digital product.
+Proficient back-end developers not only write codes but also build entire app architecture and are responsible for databases and server communication, API, and external integrations, paying great attention to the security of the digital product.

 Quality Assurance Engineer